Shahfarzane/raindrop-io-mcp/README.md

 On first use, you need to authenticate with Raindrop.io:

 1. Call the `authenticate` tool via your MCP client
-2. Open the provided URL in your browser
+2. **Your browser opens automatically** to the Raindrop.io authorization page
-3. Authorize the application on Raindrop.io
+3. Authorize the application
-4. The callback is captured automatically
+4. The callback is captured automatically and you're ready to go!

 Tokens are stored in `~/.raindrop-mcp/tokens.json` and auto-refresh when expired.